jonbnewman/mobx-store-provider/docs/typescript.md

 The one thing of note with respect to **mobx-store-provider** is that when you use the [createStore hook](/api/createStore) or the [useStore hook](/api/useStore) typescript needs to be informed what type is being returned.

 This is because the values returned from these hooks are dynamic and decided at runtime.
-Typescript is unable to infer what they return.
+Typescript is unable to infer them.

-To do this you must first define an `interface` for your `store`:
+To specify this you must first define an `interface` for your `store`:

 ```javascript
 /// AppStore.ts (mobx-state-tree store/model)